mmore500/game-of-it/day-3/README.md

 {% include codeinclude.html file='text_finished.py' %}

+**CHALLENGE:** Make each of the three texts a different font type and font size.

 ### Buttons

 Buttons in pygame are very simple: they're rectangles that we draw on the screen, and we detect button presses by detecting collisions between the mouse pointer and the button rectangle when the player clicks.